 - Severe trauma

-Esophagectomy is major surgery and has many possible risks.
+This is major surgery and has many risks.
 Some of them are serious.
-You should discuss these risks with your surgeon.
+Be sure to discuss these risks with your surgeon.

-- You have lost a lot of weight from your cancer
+- Have lost a lot of weight from your cancer

 - Allergic reactions to medicines